What is a Decision Tree or Workflow?

 Why They are Important:

 The use of decision trees and workflows in the classroom promotes independence in students as they work on tasks throughout their day.
-The decision tree or workflow should be scheduled to appear when a student typically struggles or needs support from an adult.
-For example, if a student needs a reminder to first work, then earn a small snack 10 minutes into a 15 minute task, a First-Then strategy should be scheduled to pop up on their screen as a reminder instead of a staff member needing to remind them.
+The decision tree or workflow should be scheduled to appear when a student typically struggles or needs support from a service provider.
+For example, if a student needs a reminder to first work, then earn a small snack 10 minutes into a 15 minute task, a First-Then strategy should be scheduled to pop up on their screen as a reminder instead of a service provider needing to remind them.
 This will give them increased independence in work completion as well as helping to increase self-direction, a very necessary job skill for students to learn!

 How to Implement: